Skip to content

 PSBPc=m22\frac{P_{SB}}{P_c} = \frac{m^2}{2}

-This ratio shows up directly when you're reading a spectrum analyser and trying to back-calculate the modulation depth from the displayed carrier and sideband levels.
+This ratio shows up directly when you're reading a spectrum analyzer and trying to back-calculate the modulation depth from the displayed carrier and sideband levels.
+Most engineers skip this step and just eyeball it, which works until you need to document compliance for a regulatory filing.

 Worked Example: Aviation VHF COM Transmitter